 Priya is an intravaginal ring with the same dimensions and flexibility as Estring®.
 We use the same medical-grade silicone form-factor and have inserted a wireless continuous temperature sensor.
 Priya is intended to be an over-the-counter product that a woman can insert while in the comfort of her home.

 There are no monitors, attachable extra sensors, urine strips, or replacement parts.
-All that is required is to pair the Priya Ring with the Priya App on the smartphone and then insert the ring.
-Your patients can then go about their normal daily activities and Priya will send an alert to her phone when she is most fertile.
+Users simply pair the Priya Ring with the Priya App on their personal smartphone and then insert the ring.
+Your patients can then go about their normal daily activities and Priya will send an alert to her phone when she is likely most fertile.
 The Priya Ring is being designed for vaginal use only.